vitali87/speculant-graph/README.md

 # Speculative Graph Decoding

-Novel approach to speculative decoding using multi-order knowledge graphs as draft models instead of small LLMs.
+Novel approach to speculative decoding using multi-order n-gram graphs as draft models instead of small LLMs.

 ## Overview

 Traditional speculative decoding uses a small draft model to propose tokens that a large verifier model accepts or rejects.
-This project replaces the draft model with a **multi-order knowledge graph** built from domain-specific text corpora.
+This project replaces the draft model with a **multi-order n-gram graph** built from domain-specific text corpora.

 ### Key Innovation